MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/nf-d3d11-id3d11devicecontext-drawindexedinstancedindirect.md

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">UINT</a></b>

-Offset in <i>pBufferForArgs</i> to the start of the GPU generated primitives.
+A DWORD-aligned byte offset in <i>pBufferForArgs</i> to the start of the GPU generated primitives.

 ## -remarks